ABOUT CITY GOVERNMENT

 City Work Force.
 One of the major investments a city makes is the city’s work force—employees and volunteers who perform the day-to-day functions necessary to provide services to the community.

-Administering specific functions of city government and responsible to the City Manager are the directors of public works, community development, library and recreation services, administrative services, and the police and fire chiefs.
+Administering specific functions of city government and responsible to the City Manager are the directors of public works, community development, community services, administrative services, and the police and fire chiefs.
 Performing those functions are staff and a host of skilled volunteers.

 Volunteerism is the backbone of civic responsibility and the city believes volunteers are an integral part of the city’s efforts to maintain a high level of excellence.
 It is committed to the premise that building strong, supportive relationships between the city and citizenry leads to municipal progress and personal enrichment.
 To that end, the city extends numerous and on-going volunteer opportunities to participate in and contribute to city government; develops individuals through efficient training and thoughtful supervision; and deploys volunteers in meaningful and effective ways.
 By supporting its many volunteer programs, the city strives to encourage personal happiness and fulfillment; to strengthen the quality of the citizenry; to maintain a high level of customer service; and to position itself for the opportunities and challenges of the future.